Corfe Barrows Nature Park: Habitats

 Wet grassland, dry grassland, mature hedges, wet woodland and heathland.

 Species

 The nature park is home to various species of bird including: buzzard, great spotted woodpecker, stonechat, nightjar and the rare Dartford warbler.
 Other animals include roe deer, sand lizard and various species of bat.

 Wild flowers include: ragged robin, knapweed, ox-eye daisy, bird's foot trefoil and various heathers.

 Walking and cycling

-There are small parking areas on Merley Park Road, but the area is best approached on foot by bus or by bicycle.
+There are small parking areas on Merley Park Road, Ashington but the area is best approached on foot by bus or by bicycle.

 The terrain is rated as moderately difficult and there is a variety of public rights of way, permissive paths and board walks, most of which are waymarked.
 Information boards have also been set up at the entry points to the sites.
 There are cycleways along the Roman Road bridleway and Castleman Trail and the Stour Valley Way passes about 500 metres away to the north of the Happy Bottom Nature Reserve.